Michael William Gilbert: Biography

 After a few long breaks from recording, two new CD projects were released.
 “Other Voices” (2000), with more collaboration with Tony Vacca and Roy Finch.
 This was followed by “I Can See from Here” (2010), a complex weave of jazz, folk, electronic soundscape, world music, and electroacoustic ambience.
 It features a track with guitarist and friend Peter Kaukonen (Black Kangaroo, Jefferson Airplane, Jefferson Starship, Johnny Winter).

 MW Gilbert's first three LP recordings, “Moving Pictures”, “The Call”, and “In the Dreamtime” were remastered and rereleased on CD, making the complete catalog to date available again, on both disc and digital distribution channels.

 Composed with the aim of creating music for potential live performance, “Secret Stories” (2015) is a complex work encompassing many faces of electronic music old and new, jazz, contemporary classical, and influences from multicultural folk music.
 He released “Radio Omnibus” (2018), with cutting edge electronic music, two acoustic chamber pieces, and features collaborations with Adam Holzman (Miles Davis, Steven Wilson) and Mark Walker (Oregon, Lyle Mays).

-His latest album is “Voice Ping Strum”, a vinyl only release.
+This was followed by “Voice Ping Strum”, a vinyl only release.
 It has two extended suites, one on each side.
 It was realized in the studio using Eurorack modular, voice, and piano.
 It comes on the 40th anniversary of the release of his first album, “Moving Pictures”.

 In recent years, MW Gilbert has released a series of singles and albums (see Discography below), often working with Adam Holzman.

 MW Gilbert's music has been played in concerts and festivals in North America and Europe and has been used by choreographers in conjunction with modern dance works, including Susan Waltner, Valerie Feit, Jan Wodynski, and Paula Josa-Jones.

-MW Gilbert retired from an almost 30-year career as Adviser for Technology Initiatives and Services for the University of Massachusetts Amherst, having engaged in research on internet media technologies, mobile devices, virtual teaching, strategic planning, and developing/supporting internet and technology cloud services to the campus and community.
-He is now able to work full time on music and is a consultant with his son Daniel's business Tall Dog Electronics, which has a growing line of Eurorack modules, all used on “Voice Ping Strum”!
+MW Gilbert retired from an almost 30-year career as Adviser for Technology Initiatives and Services for the University of Massachusetts Amherst.
+On campus and in the community, he was engaged in research on internet media technologies, mobile devices, virtual teaching, strategic planning, as well as developing/supporting internet and technology cloud services.
+He is now able to work full time on music and is a consultant with his son Daniel's business Tall Dog Electronics, which has a growing line of Euro rack modules, all used on “Voice Ping Strum”!

 In 2025 Gilbert released a genre-divergent EP, "Tangled Roots Project".
 It explores the distinctly American music—jazz, blues, rock, folk, bluegrass, R&B that he grew up surrounded by.
 While these influences shaped his work in electronic and electroacoustic music, this project deliberately and directly explores the tangled mix of roots.

+Gilbert continues to release new works of original electronic/electroacoustic fusion music.
+His latest release is the single "They Are Us / They Fly Away".